- Home .

 Simulation and design optimization of wind turbine layouts

-We are currently focused on modelling wind turbine wakes using CFD methods.
-The turbulent nature of turbine wakes and the complex geometries of turbine blades increase the modelling difficulty of the problem.
-In the absence of high-quality experimental data of multiple wake interactions in complex terrains, CFD simulations can provide valuable insight into these complex flow phenomena.
-One of the main goals of this project is to develop a relatively low-cost CFD model without loss of physical representation.
+Our research also focuses on modeling wind turbine wakes using CFD methods.
+The turbulent nature of turbine wakes and the complex geometries of turbine blades increase modeling challenges.
+In the absence of high-quality experimental data of multiple wake interactions in complex terrains, CFD simulations can provide valuable insight in these complex flow phenomena.
+One of the main goals in this project is to develop a relatively low cost CFD model without loss of physical representation.
 Such models enable simulation-based optimization of the turbine layout with adjoint methods, leading to the design of wind farms that take advantage of both the stochastic wind resource profile and local terrain effects to maximize their energy generation.